Kate DiCamillo: Early life and education

 Katrina Elizabeth DiCamillo was born on March 25, 1964, in Philadelphia, Pennsylvania, to Betty Lee DiCamillo, a teacher, and Adolph Louis DiCamillo, an orthodontist.
 DiCamillo is the sister of Curt DiCamillo, an architectural historian.
 She had chronic pneumonia as a child and was often hospitalized.
 In hopes of helping her sickness, the family moved to the warmer climate of Clermont, Florida, when Kate was five.
 Her father remained in Philadelphia with his business, but visited on occasion.
 Although he originally planned to move with the family after selling his practice, this never happened.
+In a 2023 profile in The New Yorker by Casey Cep, DiCamillo talked about the physical and emotional abuse her father inflicted on the family before their move to Florida.

-DiCamillo was an avid reader as a child and often visited the local library.
-She later credited her mother for sparking her love for books.
+DiCamillo enjoyed reading as a child and often visited the local library.
+She has said her mother sparked her love for books.
 DiCamillo also often turned to reading when she was particularly sick with pneumonia and unable to do much else.
 She wanted to be a veterinarian until she was around ten.

+Over time, DiCamillo learned that she also had very serious allergies that were making her ill.
+Through careful management, her mother helped her overcome those symptoms too, allowing her to become more active.

-She was educated at public schools in the area beginning with Clermont Elementary, before entering Rollins College.
-DiCamillo left Rollins and worked for a time at Walt Disney World before briefly attending the University of Central Florida.
+DiCamillo was educated at public schools in the area beginning with Clermont Elementary, before entering Rollins College.
+She left Rollins and worked for a time at Walt Disney World before briefly attending the University of Central Florida.
 She eventually entered the University of Florida, Gainesville, and graduated with a bachelor's degree in English in 1987.

 Early career

 DiCamillo then worked various entry-level jobs in Clermont, including at Circus World, Walt Disney World, a campground, and a greenhouse.
 She said of her life during this time that she thought she was a talented writer and expected it to be quickly recognized so she "sat around for the next seven or eight years".
 DiCamillo moved to Minneapolis in 1994, following a close friend, and after several jobs was hired to work at The Bookman, a book warehouse and distributor, as a picker, eventually in the children's book section, a placement she was initially disappointed by.
 While working in the department, DiCamillo discovered The Watsons Go to Birmingham – 1963, a children's novel she greatly admired.

 She began writing regularly while working at the warehouse, waking up before her shifts on weekdays to write.
+At the warehouse, she was assigned to pull books on the children's literature floor, so she began reading those books voraciously to improve her craft.
 After four years in Minnesota, DiCamillo met the author Louise Erdrich, who encouraged her.
 DiCamillo submitted her books to several publishers.
 She received in return 473 rejection letters.
 She was also encouraged by the author Jane Resh Thomas.
-By the turn of the 21st century, despite her efforts, DiCamillo had published only several short stories aimed at adults.
+By the age of 36, despite her efforts, DiCamillo had published only several short stories aimed at adults.